Types of Mesothelioma Lawsuits

 Your attorney will walk you through every step of the mesothelioma lawsuit process.

-Filing and each step of the process may take several months.
+The litigation process may take several months.
 If you’re very sick, your attorney may ask the court to speed the process along.
-Your attorney will guide you and represent you every step of the way.
+Your attorney will advocate on your behalf throughout each step.

 1. Choose an Attorney